psycopg/psycopg/docs/basic/tstrings.rst

         (first_name, last_name),
     )

+but has a clear readability advantage because the Python variable names or expressions appear directly in the place where they will be used in the query (no more forgetting to add a placeholder when adding a field in an INSERT...).

-as Psycopg will be able to send parameters separately from the query, or to compose the query on the client side using safe escaping rules, according to the :ref:`type of cursor <cursor-types>` used, but it is has the same readability of f-strings.
+Like in normal queries, according to the :ref:`type of cursor <cursor-types>` used, Psycopg will either send parameters separately from the query, or will compose the query on the client side using safe escaping rules, guaranteeing protection from SQL injections.

 Format specifiers
 -----------------